The NRA writes [via ammoland.com]

 FN FNX-45 Tactical

-FN improved their proven FNP-45 Tactical to create the FNX-45 Tactical, a DA/SA .45 ACP duty pistol.
-Featuring a stainless steel slide with raised night sights for suppressor use, and a cold hammer-forged stainless barrel with .578×28 TPI threading to attach a can, the FNX-45 Tactical comes prepared for suppressed use.
+FN improved their proven FNP-45 Tactical to create the FNX-45 Tactical, a double-action/single-action (DA/SA) hammer-driven .45 ACP pistol with enhanced ergonomics.
+Featuring a stainless-steel slide with raised night sights for suppressor use, and a cold hammer-forged stainless 4.5 inch-barrel with .578×28 TPI threading to attach a can, the 7.4-inch overall length FNX-45 Tactical comes prepared for suppressed use.

 Heckler & Koch VP9 Tactical

 German gunmaker Heckler & Koch showed off the recently debuted VP9 Tactical, part of their VP pistol line.
-These striker-fired pistols feature extended length threaded cold hammer-forged barrels ready for suppressors with polygonal rifling, which results in reduced bullet deformation and improved muzzle velocity.
+These striker-fired polymer frame pistols (that start at an MSRP of $929) feature extended-length threaded cold hammer-forged barrels ready for suppressors with polygonal rifling, which results in reduced bullet deformation and improved muzzle velocity.
 The 3-dot tritium night sights allow for quick target acquisition, and can easily be swapped for high-profile suppressor-ready sights.

 Kimber Warrior SOC (TFS)

-While not a new release, the Kimber Warrior SOC (TFS) sets a high standard for suppressor-ready pistols, providing muscled-up improvements to the legendary 1911 platform.
-The Warrior SOC (TFS), a .45 ACP offering decked out in flat dark earth, dark green and black, features a 5.5-inch threaded barrel for suppressor mounting, front and rear slide serrations for easy manipulation, and Kimber’s G10 tactical grips.
+While not a new release, the Kimber Warrior SOC (TFS) sets a high standard for suppressor-ready pistols, providing muscled-up improvements to the legendary 1911 semi-automatic platform.
+The Warrior SOC (TFS), a .45 ACP offering decked out in flat dark earth, dark green and black, features a 5.5-inch threaded barrel for suppressor mounting, front- and rear-slide serrations for easy manipulation, and Kimber’s G10 tactical grips.
 Additionally, the SOC (TFS) comes with a Crimson Trace Rail Master laser sight onboard.

 Sig Sauer P938 Emperor Scorpion